Africanized bee: North American distribution

 Africanized honey bees are considered an invasive species in the Americas.
 As of 2002, the Africanized honey bees had spread from Brazil south to northern Argentina and north to Central America, Trinidad (the West Indies), Mexico, Texas, Arizona, Nevada, New Mexico, Florida, and southern California.
 In June 2005, it was discovered that the bees had spread into southwest Arkansas.
-Their expansion stopped for a time at eastern Texas, possibly due to the large population of European honey bee hives in the area.
+Their expansion in eastern Texas stopped for a time, possibly due to the large number of European honey bee hives in the area.
 However, discoveries of the Africanized honey bees in southern Louisiana show that they have gotten past this barrier, or have come as a swarm aboard a ship.

 On 11 September 2007, Commissioner Bob Odom of the Louisiana Department of Agriculture and Forestry said that Africanized honey bees had established themselves in the New Orleans area.
 In February 2009, Africanized honey bees were found in southern Utah.
 The bees had spread into eight counties in Utah, as far north as Grand and Emery Counties by May 2017.

 In October 2010, a 73-year-old man was killed by a swarm of Africanized honey bees while clearing brush on his south Georgia property, as determined by Georgia's Department of Agriculture.
 In 2012, Tennessee state officials reported that a colony was found for the first time in a beekeeper's colony in Monroe County in the eastern part of the state.
 In June 2013, 62-year-old Larry Goodwin of Moody, Texas, was killed by a swarm of Africanized honey bees.

-In May 2014, Colorado State University confirmed that bees from a swarm which had aggressively attacked an orchardist near Palisade, in west-central Colorado, were from an Africanized honey bee hive.
+In May 2014, Colorado State University confirmed that bees from a swarm that had aggressively attacked an orchardist near Palisade, in west-central Colorado, were from an Africanized honey bee hive.
 The hive was subsequently destroyed.

-In tropical climates they effectively out-compete European honey bees and, at their peak rate of expansion, they spread north at almost two kilometers (about 1¼ mile) a day.
-There were discussions about slowing the spread by placing large numbers of docile European-strain hives in strategic locations, particularly at the Isthmus of Panama, but various national and international agricultural departments could not prevent the bees' expansion.
+In tropical climates, they effectively out-compete European honey bees and, at their peak rate of expansion, they spread north at almost two kilometers (about 1¼ miles) a day.
+There were discussions about slowing the spread by placing large numbers of docile European-strain hives in strategic locations, particularly at the Isthmus of Panama.
+Still, various national and international agricultural departments could not prevent the bees' expansion.
 Current knowledge of the genetics of these bees suggests that such a strategy, had it been tried, would not have been successful.

-As the Africanized honey bee migrates further north, colonies continue to interbreed with European honey bees.
+As the Africanized honey bee migrates farther north, colonies continue to interbreed with European honey bees.
 In a study conducted in Arizona in 2004 it was observed that swarms of Africanized honey bees could take over weakened European honey bee hives by invading the hive, then killing the European queen and establishing their own queen.
 There are now relatively stable geographic zones in which either Africanized honey bees dominate, a mix of Africanized and European honey bees is present, or only non-Africanized honey bees are found, as in the southern portions of South America or northern North America.